 Helen does have “good paper:” American boarding schools in Rochefort and Poitiers, France; Bachelor’s and Master’s degrees from Boston University; an earned PhD from Brandeis University; and post-doctoral study at Harvard University.
-In addition, she attended numerous professional development workshops and was certified in various aspects of management and employee relations.
-She insists that some of her most significant learning came from teaching, and also from many other sources and resources not mentioned on paper: international travel, voracious reading, metaphysical study on her own with mentors and in global community, coffee shop conversations, dreams, long discussions with clients, and enduring relationships with family and friends.
+In addition, she attended numerous professional development workshops and was certified in various aspects of management and employee relations, holding a firm belief that collective bargaining need not be inherently adversarial.
+She insists that some of her most significant learning came from teaching, and also from many other sources and resources not mentioned on paper: international travel, voracious reading, metaphysical study on her own, with mentors, and in global community, coffee shop conversations, dreams, long discussions with clients, and enduring relationships with family and friends.

-Alongside her traditional academic preparation, Helen has studied metaphysics all of her life, beginning with classical biblical training.
-At a young age, she supplemented and enhanced what she had been taught at home and in school, adding various alternative spiritual modalities through many teachers and written resources in her adult life.
-She is also an ordained minister in a contemporary “church without walls.”
+Alongside her traditional academic preparation, Helen has studied metaphysics all of her life, beginning with classical biblical training from the age of four.
+Around the age of ten she began to supplement what she had been taught at home and in school, adding various alternative spiritual modalities through many teachers and written resources throughout her adult life.
+Much later she became an ordained minister in a contemporary “church without walls.”

 Helen believes that intuitive decision making is fundamentally a liberal art, available on demand to any who simply pay attention.
 She has learned to pay attention.

-Helen’s book on applied business intuition is available online at Amazon.com.
+Helen’s book on applied business intuition was published by Balboa Press and is available online at Amazon.com.
 The full title is, Seven Seconds or Less: From Gut Feeling to Bottom Line in Challenging Areas of Business: